Eonasdan/tempus-dominus/README.md

 ## [View the manual and demos](http://eonasdan.github.io/bootstrap-datetimepicker/)

-#v4
-v4 is out now!
-For v4 related bugs and issues see: /Eonasdan/bootstrap-datetimepicker/labels/v4.

-v3 is going into an archive state.
-Please be sure to check the documents. v4 has breaking changes and is a major rewrite.

 ## Submitting Issues
 If you have issues, please check the following first:
 * Have you read the docs?
 * Do you have the latest version of momentjs?
 * Do you have the latest version of jQuery?
 * Please test and/or fork [this jsfiddle](http://jsfiddle.net/Eonasdan/0Ltv25o8/) with an example of your issue before you post an issue here.
+* Please indicate which version of the picker you are using (this can be found at the top of any included file)

 ## Where do you use this?
 I'd love to know if your public site is using this plugin and list your logo on the documentation site.
 Please email me `eonasdan at outlook dot com`.
 Do not submit issue/feature request to this email, they will be **ignored**.